machinemad/DBT_DEMO/README.md

 2. **Order Insights:** How many pizzas are typically in an order?
 Do we have any bestsellers?
 3. **Revenue Analysis:** How much money did we make this year?
 Can we identify any seasonality in the sales?
 4. **Menu Optimization:** Are there any pizzas we should take off the menu, or any promotions we could leverage?

-🎨 Feel free to contribute or reach out with any questions or suggestions!

----

-# DBT Project Presentation Checklist 📋

 ### 2. How is DBT architecture organized in your project?
 What are staging, curated, and consumption folders, and how are they materialized? 🏗️